Jason Heyward Player Props: Dodgers vs. Astros

-Jason Heyward -- with an on-base percentage of .267 in his past 10 games, 68 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Houston Astros, with J.P.
-France on the hill, on June 23 at 10:10 PM ET.
+The Los Angeles Dodgers, including Jason Heyward (.267 on-base percentage in past 10 games, 68 points below season-long percentage), take on starter Ronel Blanco and the Houston Astros at Dodger Stadium, Saturday at 7:15 PM ET.

-In his previous game, he reached base in all three of his plate appearances (2-for-2) against the Angels.
+He reached base in all three of his plate appearances (2-for-2) in his most recent appearance against the Angels.

 Jason Heyward Game Info & Props vs. the Astros